"

 • Collaborative

-Discussion Teams Groups of 5-6 students who sit together on specified days and/or work together online during lecture.
-Respond on shared Google doc to authentic question posed during lecture–connecting themes to lived experiences.
-Specify roles of facilitator, timekeeper, reporter.
-Have a few teams share out each time
+Discussion Teams Assign groups of 5-6 students who sit together on specified days and/or work together online during lecture.
+They then respond on a shared Google doc to authentic questions posed during lecture– for example, connecting themes to lived experiences.

 • In-class (any time)